Panthers over Korea

 What we did as part of the war was soon forgotten by the nation in general and the war earned the title: The Forgotten War.
 To those of us who went through the hail of enemy AAA fire, it was never forgotten.
-Eight of us started out on this adventure; six of us came home alive after flying an average of 150 missions.
+Eight of us started on this adventure; six of us came home alive after flying an average of 150 missions.